kakaloqi/gitskills/README.md

 # gitskills
-Switch to a new branch featrel.
+Creating a new branch is quick && simple.